 A well-fitting, solidly constructed denim jacket complete with metal buttons that only gets better with age.
 That’s it.
 We could just end it there, really.
 But we won’t.

-The Levi’s trucker, created in the early 1900s, conjures up images of hardworking Western types, but for 2017 it forms a crucial component in on-point layering.
+The Levi’s trucker, created in the early 1900s, conjures up images of hardworking Western types, but today it forms a crucial component in on-point layering.